ajr4454/mct-4-project/README.md

 ## Built With
 - HTML5 - The markup language used for structuring the web pages.
 - CSS3 - The style sheet language used for designing the web pages.
-- JavaScript - The programming language used for interactivity and DOM manipulation.

 ## Project Structure
 - `index.html` - The main HTML file for the website.